eirinikorovesi/Austin-Animal-Center-Data/README.md

 # Austin Animal Center Data

-_Note: This is my first complete data analytics project, feedback would be appreciated._
+_Note: This is my sample data analytics project; feedback would be appreciated._

-Undoubtedly, Austin is doing its best to provide a tempporary home for the animals, with only 8% of all intakes from 2013 to 2024 returning back to the shelter.
-It has take into the shelter 145.147 animals (75663 dogs, 60226 cats, 812 birds, 27 livestocks such as pigs, goats etc and 8419 other type of animals).
+Undoubtedly, Austin is doing its best to provide a temporary home for the animals, with only 8% of all intakes from 2013 to 2024 returning back to the shelter.
+It has taken into the shelter 145.147 animals (75663 dogs, 60226 cats, 812 birds, 27 livestock such as pigs, goats, etc, and 8419 other types of animals).

 I want to investigate the following:
 1. What is the % of animals that return to the shelter?